Popful Mail: Gameplay

 The character has 100 health points, and attacks from enemy characters diminish it according to the strength of the attacker.
 Similarly, all enemies have a 100 health point bar that has to be brought down to 0 for the enemy to be defeated.
 How much damage is dealt depends on the strength of the character, although an attack always causes the same amount of damage to the same enemy.
 The character also has a blue-grey bar that is depleted as a distance weapon or a magical attack is used.
 When the bar reaches 0, the character can still perform the weapon motion, but the magical or long range portion of the attack will fail.
 The bar regenerates quickly if given time to do so (if the character uses no attacks or switches to a melee weapon).
 Use of a distance weapon or magical attack while the bar is regenerating halts the regeneration, which resumes if no attacks that deplete it are made.

 Each character can acquire up to five different weapons and various items.
 Each subsequent weapon is stronger than the preceding one, although the player may switch to any weapons possessed at any time if so desired, through the menu.
 Weapons include a sword, dagger, boomerang, staff, fireball, and claw.
 Items, different from weapons and armor, either affect the health bar or the character's status or serve as plot devices.
 They may confer invulnerability at a price, stability in snow, or replenish health, among other things.
 They can be obtained from other characters, treasure chests, shops, or bosses.

-The game has a practical save game feature.
+The game has a save game feature.
 Games may usually be saved and loaded at any point in the game (except during dialogues, world map travels, and the animated sequences); if a game that was previously saved in a room with a boss is loaded, the game resumes just before the battle, before the character has entered the room.
 The state of the game, including the hours played and the level, will be displayed.
 Three save slots are supplied, for storing up to three different states.